-It is clear that rural areas suffer from many problems that people living in first world countries would consider a basic necessity.
-If you are reading this, it is highly likely that you have already been through several education programs like preschool, high school, junior college or university.
-Did you know that most people from rural areas do not have the opportunity or resources to even attend a year of school?
-The education system is seriously lacking in many aspects and these are a few common problems that these schools will face in the rural areas.
-In this post, we will be looking at 5 ways to improve education in these rural areas without internet access and even electrical plugs.
+Rural areas suffer from many problems that are invisible to first world countries.
+If you are reading this, it is highly likely that you have had access to a proper education.
+Most people from rural areas do not have the opportunity or resources to even attend a year of school.
+The education system in rural areas lacks in many aspects.
+In this post, we will look at 4 ways to improve education in these rural areas without internet access and even electrical plugs.

 How do we improve Education in Rural areas?

 The Digi-Eskwela project introduces e-learning via tablets to children in the rural areas of Asia.
 The project focuses on gamification and mobile technology to supplement traditional classroom learning.
 By introducing tablets and weaving educational content into games, the children will be more engaged and eager to learn.
 The tablet acts as a platform for educational materials instead of physical textbooks and subjects or modules are preloaded according to the curriculum.
-Therefore schools and students would not need to spend extra money on purchasing textbooks when the information is available in a compact tablet.
+Therefore, schools and students would not need to spend extra money on purchasing textbooks when the information is available on a compact tablet.
 Teachers also undergo training to ensure they are well prepared to conduct lessons with the tablet.

 Project Digi-Eskwela: Tiwala Scholar Mabeth’s Testimonial

-Other than cutting-edge technology of the Digi-Eskwela project and the CaseStudy, there are other easier ways to help the community improve their education, through books!
-The Industrial and Services Co-operative Society Limited (ISCOS) collaborated with The Patatas to launch the “ISCOS Book Corner” in 2016.
+Other than innovative technology of the Digi-Eskwela project and the CaseStudy, there are other easier ways to help the community improve their education, through books!
+The Industrial and Services Co-operative Society Limited (ISCOS) collaborated with The Patatas to launch the “ ” in 2016.

-The Art Therapists create a safe environment for children to express themselves and participate in the activities.
+Art Therapists create a safe environment for children to express themselves and take part in the activities.
 The Tiwala teachers are also trained to conduct art therapy sessions, ensuring continuity and sustainability in the course, even after the Art Therapists leave.
 The Red Pencil International has also pledged to follow up every 3 to 6 months.
 As an update, as of now we have ceased our volunteering program to focus on serving communities through our CaseStudy project.
 Read more below!

 In rural areas that are prone to natural disasters such as flash floods or hurricanes, school facilities such as “computer labs” get easily destroyed.
-Fixing or buying a new computer are just not a viable option for these schools.
+Fixing or buying a new computer is just not a viable option for these schools.

-The Patatas came up with a cost effective digital solution to help the teachers adapt to different locations without facing complicated logistical issues.
+The Patatas came up with a cost-effective digital solution to help the teachers adapt to different locations without facing complicated logistical issues.
 “Case Study” is a fully customisable case with many features specifically catering to the needs of each school and community.